immich-app/immich/docs/docs/administration/server-commands.md

 Password login has been enabled.
 ```

-Enable OAuth auto-redirect
+Enable OAuth login

 ```
-immich-admin enable-oauth-auto-redirect
+immich-admin enable-oauth-login
-OAuth auto-redirect has been enabled.
+OAuth login has been enabled.
 ```

-Disable OAuth auto-redirect
+Disable OAuth login

 ```
-immich-admin disable-oauth-auto-redirect
+immich-admin disable-oauth-login
-OAuth auto-redirect has been disabled.
+OAuth login has been disabled.
 ```

 List Users